Possible $s^{\pm}$-wave pairing evidenced by midgap surface bound states in Fe-pnictide superconductors: Model and Method

-It is assumed that the pairing gap function takes the steplike form, $\Delta(x,y,z)=\Delta e^{i\phi}\theta(x)$.
-In reality, it sags a little near the interface at the distance of about the mean free path.
-In the following discussion, we neglect the above so-called proximity effect since it brings only small corrections.
-As the wave-vector components, $k_y$, parallel to the interface are conserved for all possible processes, the problem is effectively reduced to one-dimensional one.
+It is assumed that the pairing gap function takes the steplike form, $\Delta(x,y,z)=\Delta e^{i\phi}\theta(x)$ with $\phi$ being the SC phase.
+In reality, it sags a little near the interface at the distance of the mean free path or so.
+In the following, we neglect the above so-called proximity effect since it gives only small corrections.
+As the wave-vector components parallel to the interface, $k_y$, are conserved for all possible processes, the problem is effectively reduced to one-dimensional one.

-The two bands are assumed to be decoupled completely and thus one can proceed to obtain various reflection coefficients for each individual band.
-Outside of the interface, electrons and holes, if existing, are free electrons and free holes and we denote their wave functions by $\psi^\pm_{e(h)}(x)$ with $k_y$ suppressed.
+The two ($\alpha$ and $\beta$) bands are assumed to be decoupled completely and thus one can proceed to obtain various reflection coefficients for each individual band.
+Outside of the interface ($x<0$), electrons and holes, if existing, are free electrons and free holes and we denote their wave functions by

+with $k_y$ suppressed.
+As is easily seen from the BdG equations, the wave vectors $k_{\pm }=k_{F}\sqrt{1\pm {E}/{\mu }}$.
 Here $e$ ($h$) denotes for electron (hole) and $+$ ($-$) corresponds to movement parallel (antiparallel) to the $x$-axis.
-Inside of the superconductor, one can solve the Andreev equation (\ref{Andreev equations}) to obtain electron- and hole-like quasiparticle (QP) wave function $\Psi^\pm_{e(h)}(x)$.

-When a free electron is injected into the interface, two possible reflections and their related coefficients are as follows: (a) normal reflection (reflected as electrons) with the coefficient $r_{ee}$ and (b) Andreev reflection (reflected as holes, due to electron and hole coupling in the $\mathbf{k}$ subspace) with the coefficient $r_{eh}$.
-On the contrary, when a free hole is injected into the interface from the vacuum, there also exist two kinds of reflection: (a) normal reflection with the coefficient $r_{hh}$ and (b) Andreev reflection (reflected as electrons) with the coefficient $r_{he}$.
-Matching the wave functions and their derivatives at the interface ($x=0$), after some tedious but straightforward calculations, the Andreev reflection coefficients can be obtained to be